Close Menu

 In addition to the SAF flight, the project will focus on researching and addressing other environmental impacts of the aviation sector.
 The consortium aims to contribute to the reduction of CO2 emissions through operational efficiencies, research the non-CO2 effects of flying, and conduct an end-to-end life cycle analysis of the flight.
 Any remaining CO2 emissions from the flight will be offset through innovative carbon removals from biochar projects.

-climate SAF sustainable Virgin Atlantic world-first
+SAF Virgin Atlantic

 News Team